acoomans/NetBrowser/README.md

 # NetService

-This is a proof-of-concept for searching and listing net services (bonjour) on iOS.
+NetService is a proof-of-concept app for searching and listing net services (bonjour) on iOS.

+This repository contains both a mini bonjour python server and an iOS application.
+The python server will simply register and announce itself on the network.
+The app will list nearby bonjour services in an alert view.

 ## Get the sources